Saamy88/TextToSpeech/README.md

-This is an Android Application that reads text and turns it into speech in 4 different languages.
+This is an Android Application that reads text and turns it into speech in 4 different languages:
+	- English
+	- UK English
+	- French
+	- German